Posts

 Image

 Truth hurts.
 Yes we all know that, have experienced it in some way or the other.
-But today we’re talking about the truth about shaped behaviors.
+But today we’re talking about the truth about shaped behaviors and the truth relating to branding.
 Let’s go back to how it all began (the farthest I can decipher): During the Indus Valley Civilization spanned from roughly 3300 to 1300 BCE – products were “branded” in this way: Steatite Seals: Thousands of seals, primarily made of fired steatite, were found.
 These were likely used by merchants to stamp clay tags on goods for trade, acting as a signature or brand to guarantee quality.
 Standardized Trade Goods: burnt bricks and weights suggests a highly organized, "branded" production system across different cities.
 Iconography: Seals often depicted animals (bulls, elephants, rhinoceros) which likely served as insignia for clans, cities, or merchant guilds.
-Pottery Marks: Distinctive pottery, such as red ware painted with black designs, served as a recognizable brand for their craftsmanship....
+Pottery Marks: Distinctive pottery, such as red ware painted with black designs, served as a recognizable brand...